arrenree/KDB-Problem-Sets/README.md

 35
 ```

-[func] 7. create function that calculates the sum of 2 squares of a number x
+[func 7.7] create function that calculates the sum of 2 squares of a number x

 ```q